CrossFit

 Observations

-- Some members have up to date not been infected with Covid-19 while others have been infected repeatedly, sometimes up to five times.
+- Some members have up to date not been infected with COVID-19 while others have been infected repeatedly, sometimes up to five times.
 Whether this is a new infection or a relapse of symptoms is unknown.

-- The majority of members who experienced a Covid-19 infection reported that strength training went better than cardiovascular training.
+- The majority of members who experienced a COVID-19 infection reported that strength training went better than cardiovascular training.
 They noticed less loss in strength than expected.

 - Coincidence or not, those who report repeated infections and/or relapse of symptoms often also mention experiencing a lot of stress or psychological pressure, for various reasons such as work or personal issues.